 is a That '70s Show Fan Fic

-The Alternate Continuity
+This Alternate Continuity

 It can be found here

 A new, happy version of the end of Season 7 and all of Season 8.
 Eric/Donna and Jackie/Hyde never break up.
 Forget about Eric and Kelso leaving.
 It doesn't happen here!

-Hyde: It's genius.
+Hyde: "It's genius.
 It's like an X-rated fairytale.
-The horniest guy alive finds the easiest girl alive and they live happily ever after with their 15 children.
+The horniest guy alive finds the easiest girl alive and they live happily ever after with their 15 children."

-- This goes double with the "That 70's Show" title as well.
-This fic goes into the early 1980s.
-Ironic, since the actual show ended on January 1st, 1980, 12:00AM.
+- This goes double with the That 70's Show title: the fic goes into the early 1980s.
+Irony abounds, as the actual show ended on January 1st, 1980, 12:00 AM.

 - Big Damn Heroes: Kelso taking out the armed robber in "Someone Saved My Life Tonight".